AdobeDocs/commerce-frontend-core/src/pages/javascript/jquery-widgets/navigation.md

 title: Navigation widget
 ---

-Magento navigation widget is an [extension](https://glossary.magento.com/extension) of the [Magento Menu widget](menu.md) with the following funcitonalities:
+The navigation widget is an [extension](https://glossary.magento.com/extension) of the [menu widget](menu.md) with the following funcitonalities:

 -  Expanding all layers of the menu tree past the second layer.
 -  Limiting the maximum number of list items contained within the main